 - Socialtainment, integrating your social network into future (electrical) mobility

 - establish measurable security for the sensor networks

 - adaptable security for sensor-driven applications in traffic, eHealth

 - Mobile Applications

 - using mobile phones for health monitoring (and fun)

 - semantic systems for advanced information handling in shipping

 Don't hesitate to contact me (best SMS/phone) if you find any of these topics interesting, or have another topic you'd like to work on.

 "There are days where I wonder if I really do research or just networking".

-Finally, please let me ask for your support for a "Internet lite for all" and protect my privacy, "let me decide what to share on the Internet".
-The latter one is part of the ongoing discussions on a "Privacy Labels" for services and devices.
+Finally, please let me ask for your support for an "Internet lite for all" and protect my privacy, "let me decide what to share on the Internet".
+The latter is part of the ongoing discussions on "Privacy Labels" for services and devices.